-- Contact the Society of St. Andrew and let us know you’re interested in leading the program in your neighborhood, community, or congregation.
+- Contact The program in your neighborhood, community, or congregation.
 We can connect you with resources to make this program easy to manage.

 - Present the program to your friends, neighbors, or congregation and seek their support in helping share good food with your neighbors in the greatest need.

 - Invite other backyard gardeners and growers in your community or congregation to share their surplus produce throughout the summer months.

 - Decide on an easily accessible location in your community.

 - Decide on a day of the week that growers can drop off their surplus.

 - Place jars or baskets on the table with the produce, for love offerings.

 - Invite neighbors, friends, and members of your congregation to take produce for their use.
 Encourage them to take only a quantity that they can reasonably consume within a few days and ask those who take produce to leave a love offering in the jar or basket for The Society of St. Andrew.

 - At morning’s end, have a designated person gather any remaining produce and take it directly to a designated recipient agency for their use in feeding the hungry.
-Make a list of what is taken, and in what quantities on the form provided.
-Last but not least, please send your lists to The Society of St. Andrew monthly, so we can help you measure the impact of your efforts!
-(If you want help locating an agency to receive donated produce, contact your local SoSA Regional Office.)
+Make a list of what is taken, and in what quantities on the form provided and send your lists to The Society of St. Andrew.

 Any funds collected should be sent to: